egonw/reply/README.md

 people want to publish in glossy journals.

-The whole idea that some journals are expensive because you need to reject so many articles, is a self-fulfilling profecy you opted in for: these "prestiguous" journals have a long history of boosting impact factors (like the campain for Nature, where a personal subscription costed only as much as the impact factor).
-By cherrishing "prestiguous" you created an artificial shortage.
+The whole idea that some journals are expensive because you need to reject so many articles, is a self-fulfilling prophecy you opted in for: these "prestigious" journals have a long history of boosting impact factors (like the campaign for Nature, where a personal subscription costed only as much as the impact factor).
+By cherishing "prestigious" you created an artificial shortage.
 You do not have to reject 90% of the articles; you only need to reject bad articles.